 Butterbur goes by many other names,, including sweet coltsfoot, bog rhubarb, and capdockin.

 All parts of the herb — leaf, flower, stem, and root— are used in natural health remedies.
 Because it is can alleviate so many different conditions, butterbur is a great supplement to keep on hand.

 Butterbur has been used for centuries as a pain reliever.
-It has proven to be an effective preventative for migraines.
-One study found it reduced their frequency by nearly 50 percent. (x) (x) It contains analgesic, anti-allergy and anti-spasmodic properties. and may also ease symptoms of irritable bowel syndrome and tremors. (x) (x)
+It has proven to be an effective treatment to prevent migraines.
+One study found it reduced their frequency by nearly 50 percent. (x) (x) It contains analgesic, anti-allergy and anti-spasmodic properties, and may also ease symptoms of irritable bowel syndrome and tremors. (x) (x)